cre8tive-studio/leonardorick/README.md

 ### Note

 This project is my experimental playground where I try out different things, so the structure and coding may not be as organized as you would expect in a real project.

-In real life, we don't usually use so many different animations and tend to repeat things more.
+In real life, we don't usually use so many different animations and implement the same thing in different ways.
 But here, I went all out and did everything I've always wanted to do!

 The main focus here is on three things: